-- 1. Complete 4 additional credits in graduate courses in music education. - 2.
-Pass a 3-hour written comprehensive examination.
+- 1. Complete 4 additional credits in graduate courses in music education. - Pass a 3-hour written comprehensive examination administered by the final oral certifying committee consisting of the student's thesis advisor, another member from the music education area, and a faculty member from music faculty.